soifgo/soifgo/README.md

 The ESP8266 WiFi module creates a two-way connection between soifdesign and the microcontroller with a local server.
 If needed, you can extract the package and server files from the server folder and upload them to your online server for a remote online control experience.
 The source files of the ESP8266 server project are available and unrestricted for you to enhance and improve.

-Rangmang Project
+rangmang209 Project

-Rangmang is a project designed to control RGB LED strips via Bluetooth serial commands using soifdesign.
+rangmang209 is a project designed to control RGB LED strips via Bluetooth serial commands using soifdesign.
 This project allows users to program and control WS2812B LED strips to create stunning lighting effects. soifdesign acts as the interface to send commands to the microcontrollers, enabling dynamic color changes and patterns.
-The source files of the Rangmang project are available and unrestricted for you to enhance and improve.
+The source files of the rangmang209 project are available and unrestricted for you to enhance and improve.
-At the end of the README, you can learn more about Rangmang in detail.
-Additionally, there is a PDF file available for setup inside the Rangmang compressed file.
-You can also visit the SoifDesign channel on YouTube to watch a video of the Rangmang project.
+At the end of the README, you can learn more about rangmang209 in detail.
+Additionally, there is a PDF file available for setup inside the rangmang209 compressed file.
+You can also visit the SoifDesign channel on YouTube to watch a video of the rangmang209 project.

 To download soifdesign, you can visit the following resources: